Msc International

 Cultural History

-Moroccan cuisine differs from region to region, but each area reflects a bit of the cultures which make up the country.
-The Berber influences are most prominent in the range of spices used.
-The great love of grains like couscous is an indication of the country’s African roots, while the use of fresh fruits and vegetables comes directly from the country’s proximity to the Mediterranean.
+Moroccan cuisine varies from region to region, with each area reflecting the different cultures that make up the country.
+Berber influences are most evident in the variety of spices used.
+The country’s African roots are evident in its love of grains such as couscous, while its proximity to the Mediterranean is reflected in its use of fresh fruits and vegetables.

 Explore the best of Morocco